Fraser999/Add-Remote/README.md

 # add-remote

 An interactive CLI tool to add a remote fork to a local Git repository.
-When run from a Git repo, it queries GitHub for the full list of forks and offers simple choices for adding one under a local alias.
+When run from a Git repo, it queries GitLab or GitHub as appropriate for the full list of forks and offers simple choices for adding one under a local alias.
 The added fork will be configured with a pull-url only; the push-url will be disabled.

 ## Install